Vxrpenter/SCPToolsBot/README.md

 > [!IMPORTANT]
 > When using code from this repo, you have to add a License and copyright notice.

-This licence is not in place to annoy anyone but to protect the work, passion and time that has gone into this project
+This license is not in place to annoy anyone but to protect the work, passion and time that has gone into this project
 > This is no legal advice

 ## Special Thanks
-- Special thanks goes to [ced777ric](https://github.com/ced777ric) who helped me a lot with the cedmod api integration especially when trying to find the specific endpoints usecase or usability
+- Special thanks goes to [ced777ric](https://github.com/ced777ric) who helped me a lot with the cedmod api integration, especially when trying to find the specific endpoints use case or usability
 - Also to [SeekEDstroy](https://github.com/SeekEDstroy) for help with user id linking and for pointing out some bugs
 ---

 ## Star History
-Thank you a lot for starring this repo.
+Thank you a lot for starring in this repo.
 It is really helpful and makes me happy to work on this project.

 If you like this project, you may consider sharing it with others Either way, thank you really much [![Stargazers over time](https://starchart.cc/Vxrpenter/SCPToolsBot.svg?variant=adaptive)](https://starchart.cc/Vxrpenter/SCPToolsBot)